33 Valentine’s Day Ideas Built Around Experiences in 2026

 12. Take a Relaxed, Romantic Picnic

-Top tip: Add a few small Valentine's Day gifts in your basket for continuous surprises.
+Top tip: Add a few small Valentine's Day gifts to your basket to really bring your picnic aesthetic to life.

 13. Serve Breakfast in Bed

-If you want to be a bit more elaborate, go on a staycation at one of the top local hotels and order breakfast in.
+If you want to go a bit further, go on a staycation at one of the top local hotels and order breakfast in.
 Most good hotels will have V-Day specials and packages like massages and free breakfast, so this is a great chance to take hold of that opportunity.

 14. Cook Each Other's Favorite Meals